During

 every single time you step out of the house you always need to take an umbrella,

-sure one day I will appreciate the cooler weather of the English summer.
+sure I will again appreciate the cooler weather of the English summer.

 I missed

-family and friends more than I have before, which surprised me.
+family and friends more than I had before when living overseas, which surprised me.
 I think it was

 because regular contact was not possible and the post was so unreliable, which